codeswot/dogo/README.md

 3. Select a dog breed from the list.

-4. Select a dog sub breed from the next list.
+4. Select a dog subbreed from the next list.

-5. Home page will refresh with selected breed,sub breed
+5. The home page will refresh with selected breed, sub-breed

 ### Gallery View (List of Dog images)